ronak197/floral_clock/README.md

 # Floral Clock

-A Digital Clock made in Flutter.
+A Digital Clock made in Flutter, showcasing the Indian Floral Art.

 ## App Screenshots :